spiralm63/karmaville/README.md

 The test suite should remain green.
 If you add any new public methods make sure you add appropriate corresponding tests.

+You **should write a custom rake tasks** to handle populating new database tables.

 You **should not** change the controller or view code.

 **Submit your solution as a pull request**.